ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Individual Engineering Logs/Engineering Log - Austin Lee.md

 **Venting/Reflection (Private)**

 Pleased to have successfully implemented CORS configuration, resolving cross-domain communication issues and enhancing the security of our web applications.
 The experience gained will be valuable for future projects involving cross-domain interactions.

+---

+## Engineer Log Entry 5 -- B 1.8

+## Date/Time: 2024-03-23

+**Current Work Epic**

+**AWS Server Configuration for Flask Application**

+**To-Do List**

+- [x] Review AWS server settings for compatibility with Flask application
+- [x] Configure security groups and network access for the Flask backend
+- [x] Deploy the Flask frontend to Amazon S3 and configurecloudfront for static assets

+**Learnings/Workings**

+- Gained a deeper understanding of AWS server configuration and security best practices
+- Successfully configured security groups and network rules for the Flask backend
+- Deployed the Flask frontend to Amazon S3 and configured CloudFront for optimized content delivery

+**Technical Step-Throughs**

+1. Reviewed AWS server configuration documentation and best practices for Flask applications
+2. Configured security groups to allow inbound traffic on specific ports for the Flask backend
+3. Deployed the Flask frontend to Amazon S3 and configured CloudFront for caching and global content delivery

+**Personal Notes/Workings from Meetings**

+- Discussed with the team the security considerations for deploying Flask applications on AWS
+- Collaborated with DevOps engineers to optimize AWS server configuration for performance

+**Log Entry Details**

+This log entry focuses on configuring the AWS server to ensure proper connectivity and security for the Flask backend and frontend applications.

+**Interesting finding:** Utilizing CloudFront with Amazon S3 significantly improved the loading speed and global availability of the Flask frontend.

+**Additional Notes**

+- Prioritizing the implementation of additional security measures, such as HTTPS and authentication, for the Flask application.
+- Documenting AWS server configuration and deployment procedures for the development team.

+**Documentation**

+- Updated project documentation with detailed information on AWS server configuration for Flask applications, including security considerations and deployment steps.

+**Venting/Reflection (Private)**

+Satisfied with the successful configuration of the AWS server for the Flask application.
+The experience gained will be valuable for future projects involving AWS and Flask deployments.